Protecting Classifiers From Attacks: Attacks over classifiers

+Whatever the estimation method adopted, $C$ aims at classifying $x$ to pertain to the class defined through $\,\, \arg\max_{y_C} \sum_{y=1}^k u_C (y_C , y ) p (y | x )$, where $u_C (y_C, y)$ is the utility that she perceives when an instance with label $y$ is classified as of class $y_C$, thus using the maximum expected utility principle \citep{french2000statistical}.
+Quite often, in the classification domain a $0-1$ utility function is used, so that the classifier gets utility 1 for a

-Of particular interest in our setting will be the adoption of a $0-1$ utility function, in which the classifier gets 1 for a correct classification, and 0 for an incorrect one.
-In this case, the decision rule is $\argmax_{y_C} p (y_C | x, \mathcal{D})$ and we aim at maximizing the probability of correct classification.
-From now on, we shall remove dependence on data $\mathcal{D}$ to lighten up the notation.
+correct classification, and 0 for an incorrect one.
+In this case, the decision rule is $\,\, \argmax_{y_C} p ( y = y_C | x )$ and we thus aim to find the class that maximizes the probability of a correct classification.

-Regarding the structural form of the $p(y_i|\beta,x)$ term, specially relevant in our developments (and in classification applications at large) are models based on a parameterized function $f_\beta : \mathbb{R}^d \rightarrow \mathbb{R}^k,$ in which the prediction is given by

-This formulation covers a large class of models.
-For example, if $f_\beta$ is linear in inputs we recover multinomial regression \citep{mccullagh1989generalized}; if we take $f_\beta$ to be a sequence of linear transformations alternating non-linear activation functions, such as Rectified Linear Units (ReLU), we obtain a feed-forward neural network \citep{10.5555/3086952}.